 Along with the arrival of spring comes spring cleaning.
 I organized a brilliant plan to whisk through the house and get the job done quickly and thoroughly.
-That was 2 weeks ago and I'm still in room #1, the kitchen.
-At first it was the banter and debate over whether to keep or get rid of precious items like my darling cherry pitter and the radish flower gizmo I used in the 80's.
+That was 2 weeks ago and I’m still in room #1, the kitchen.
+At first, it was the banter and debate over whether to keep or get rid of precious items like my darling cherry pitter and the radish flower gizmo I used in the ’80s.
 Once I got over the emotional tug of war with such possessions, I felt free and ready to move on with intrepid determination and tenacity.
 I headed for the fridge and freezer.
 Truth be told, it has been rough.
 Cleaning out a refrigerator is grueling enough but the freezer is a real challenge.
-However I unlocked some mysteries, like discovering the wonton wrappers I bought to make butternut squash ravioli, and finding many small individually wrapped cubes of arugula pesto I made last summer.
-With a sparking clean and empty freezer, I promised myself this would never happen again.
-To this end I did some research on freezing and thawing foods to pass on to you.
+However, I unlocked some mysteries, like discovering the wonton wrappers I bought to make butternut squash ravioli and finding many small individually wrapped cubes of arugula pesto I made last summer.
+With a sparkling clean and empty freezer, I promised myself this would never happen again.
+To this end, I did some research on freezing and thawing foods to pass on to you.

 Tips for Packing Foods to Freeze

-- Since oxygen is the enemy of stored food, choose air-tight containers, heavy duty freezer bags or freezer paper to store foods and avoid "freezer burn", a condition that occurs when water molecules move from one area to another causing the surface of the food to dry out.
-It's best to match container size to volume of food.
+- Since oxygen is the enemy of stored food, choose air-tight containers, heavy-duty freezer bags or freezer paper to store foods and avoid “freezer burn”, a condition that occurs when water molecules move from one area to another causing the surface of the food to dry out.
+It’s best to match container size to the volume of food.

-- Foods placed on freezer floor or near walls chill more efficiently.
+- Foods placed on the freezer floor or near walls chill more efficiently.

 Then again there are foods that travel quite nicely direct from freezer to oven or microwave or boiling water.
 If time is of the essence to get dinner on the table in 20 minutes, these foods are your treasure troves.

 Resist the temptation to dig around for the old ice pick when you are looking for a quick thaw.
-Instead, thaw meats, fruits, vegetables, prepared foods and dough in the refrigerator to avoid growth of microbes and other unwanted visitors.
-It may take time, possibly a few days, when you are looking at a 15 pound turkey or large roast to thaw, but it really is the safest method.
-In some cases, frozen shrimp for example, a soak under cool running water will coax thawing.
+Instead, thaw meats, fruits, vegetables, prepared foods and dough in the refrigerator to avoid the growth of microbes and other unwanted visitors.
+It may take time, possibly a few days, when you are looking at a 15-pound turkey or large roast to thaw, but it really is the safest method.
+In some cases, frozen shrimp, for example, a soak under cool running water will coax thawing.
 SAFETY IS THE MOST IMPORTANT FACTOR.
 So be patient and do some simple creative cooking for a few days and leave it to the refrigerator to thaw frozen foods in a safe way.
-As for breads, cakes and cookies, they can be defrosted safely on the kitchen counter.
+As for breads, cakes, and cookies, they can be defrosted safely on the kitchen counter.